samusaran/BackchannelHttpHandlerIssue/README.md

 ## How to use

 - Set the correct AzureAD settings under the AzureAD section of the config
-- Run a proxy (fiddler is perfect, be sure to disable `Act as a system proxy on startup`)
+- Run a proxy that can tracks calls (fiddler is perfect, be sure to disable `Act as a system proxy on startup`)
 - At `Program.cs:37` you will find a commented line.
 Comment\Uncomment this line to see the different behaviour.

 ## Result

 When authenticating a user...
-- ... without using `HttpClient.DefaultProxy`, you will see 2 calls:
+- ... without using `HttpClient.DefaultProxy`, you will see 2 calls in fiddler:
   - `/<tenant-id>/v2.0/.well-known/openid-configuration`
   - `/<tenant-id>/discovery/v2.0/keys`
-- ... while using `HttpClient.DefaultProxy` you will see 4 calls:
+- ... while using `HttpClient.DefaultProxy` you will see 4 calls in fiddler:
   - `/<tenant-id>/v2.0/.well-known/openid-configuration`
   - `/<tenant-id>/discovery/v2.0/keys`
   - `/common/discovery/instance?....`